sergeinack3/PowerEduc/admin/tool/componentlibrary/content/powereduc/javascript/emojipicker.md

 ## How it works

-The emoji picker is used in the Moodle messaging interface and in Atto.
+The emoji picker is used in the PowerEduc messaging interface and in Atto.
 It allows you to select an emoji which then is returned for use in your input element.

 ## Source files